JorgeAGomez/alphabetTableView/README.md

 Tap the letters of the alphabet to jump from section to section to easily find the content you are looking for.
 Helpful for TableViews with a large amount of data.

-- Currently main functionality added.
+- Only the main functionality was created.

 - I will be adding more features soon:
     - Add a custom color to the selected letter.